armory-io/arm/README.md

 }
 ```

-If final json file is valid you can see the mesage `Validation passed`, this means that the final JSON object is valid.
+If final json file is valid you can see the message `Validation passed`, this means that the final JSON object is valid.